inktrap/studyriffic/docs/USER.md

 You have to create a directory named like your study in the ``ROOT/views`` and have to place the template file there.
-Which templates you have to place there is defined in your ``settings.json`` file, for example for the owl study that would be ``first.tpl``:
+Which templates you have to place there is defined in your ``settings.json`` file, for example for the owls study that would be ``first.tpl``:

 ~~~